Calibration frames#

 [812, 819, 815, ..., 819, 816, 814]], dtype=uint16)

-The pixel values in this bias frame are centered around ~817, and have a dispersion of ~10.5.
-This dispersion is largely contributed by the read-out noise, a noise that added to each pixel when reading the charge out.
+Tip: The dispersion in the pixel values of a bias frame is largely contributed by the read-out noise, a noise that is added to each pixel when reading the charge out.
+We already know the read-out noise from Basic Stats (part 2).
 Read-out noise may be viewed as a “toll” that must be paid for reading the stored charge.
+Thanks to the bias voltage, none of the pixels are negative.

 from utils import show_image